Lead Opinion

 This is an appeal from a dismissal for failure to state a claim.
-The plaintiffs, The Reverend Father John P. O‘Malley, O.S.A., and James A. Nesbitt, brought suit against The Reverend Father Patrick H. O‘Neill, O.S.A., St. Thomas of Villanova University, the Board of Trustees of St. Thomas University, and two of the trustees in their individual capacities, for damages and equitable relief arising from alleged violations of the Racketeer Influenced and Corrupt Organizations Act of 1970,
+The plaintiffs, The Reverend Father John P. O’Malley, O.S.A., and James A. Nesbitt, brought suit against The Reverend Father Patrick H. O’Neill, O.S.A., St. Thomas of Villanova University, the Board of Trustees of St. Thomas University, and two of the trustees in their individual capacities, for damages and equitable relief arising from alleged violations of the Racketeer Influenced and Corrupt Organizations Act of 1970, 18 U.S.C. § 1961 et seq.
+The plaintiffs claim that they were fired for their refusal to participate in or continue to conceal a mail fraud scheme. .
+The district court held that the plaintiffs lacked standing to assert a RICO claim because their only injury, loss of employment, was not caused by the predicate acts of mail fraud.
+Moreover, the district court found that plaintiffs failed properly to allege the elements of a conspiracy.
+We agree with the district court, ■and affirm the dismissal.

 I. BACKGROUND

 Since the district court dismissed the complaint for failure to state a claim, we will assume the facts alleged by the plaintiffs to be true.
 Cruz v.
-Beto, 405 U.S. 319, 322, 92 S.Ct.
-1079, 1081, 31 L.Ed.2d 263 (1972); Burch v.
-Apalachee Community Health Services, Inc., 840 F.2d 797, 798 (11th Cir.1988).
-This case arises from
+Beto,

 THE CLAIMS

 In describing the plaintiffs’ claims, all parties to this appeal have utilized both the complaint filed by the plaintiffs and a “RICO Case Statement” filed by the plaintiffs pursuant to an order entered by the district court.
-We shall do the same.1
+We shall do the same.

-O‘Malley and Nesbitt discovered that St. Thomas University was operating at a deficit and that O‘Neill was concealing its true financial condition through various means.
-In the course of preparing a budget proposal for the 1986-1987 school year, the plaintiffs learned that O‘Neill was concealing a deficit by using restricted federal student assistance funds to offset St. Thomas‘s operating expenses; and that he was obtaining federal government and private grants requiring matching funds when St. Thomas had no such matching funds available.
-Further, they learned that O‘Neill distorted St. Thomas‘s financial statements by basing budget projections on non-existent pledges of financial support.
-In addition, O‘Neill permitted foreign students to attend St. Thomas without visas required by federal law.
-On one occasion O‘Neill asked Nesbitt to send a false verification form to the Immigration and Naturalization Service, but Nesbitt refused.
+O’Malley and Nesbitt discovered that St. Thomas University was operating at a deficit and that O’Neill was concealing its true financial condition through various means.
+In the course of preparing a budget proposal for the 1986-1987 school year, the plaintiffs learned that O’Neill' was concealing a deficit by using restricted federal student assistance funds to offset St. Thomas’s operating expenses; and that he was obtaining federal government and private grants requiring matching funds when St. Thomas had no such matching funds available.
+Further, they learned that O’Neill distorted St. Thomas’s financial statements by basing budget projections on non-existent pledges of financial support.
+In addition, O’Neill permitted foreign students to attend St. Thomas without visas required by federal law.
+On one occasion O’Neill asked Nesbitt to send a false verification form to the Immigration and Naturalization Service, but Nesbitt refused.

 In August of 1986, O’Malley and Nesbitt confronted O’Neill and urged him to make a full disclosure of the true financial condition of St. Thomas.
 O’Neill refused to do so, however, and insisted that he would make up the difference through his own fund raising efforts.